 For Luxury Lovers: Yacht Week East Africa

-If your idea of luxury travel is living on a yacht in Seychelles for a week, then book your trip with Yacht Week East Africa immediately.
-This Yacht Week is a lot more welcoming than what some black travelers have experienced when attending Croatia’s version.
+If your idea of luxury travel is living on a yacht in Seychelles for a week, then book your trip with one of our favorite Black travel groups— Yacht Week East Africa —immediately.
+This Yacht Week is a lot more welcoming than what some Black travelers have experienced when attending Croatia’s version.
 In Seychelles, travelers get to spend two days on land before hopping on the water for a week-long expedition.
 Water activities include snorkeling, fishing, swimming, and some yacht hopping, too.

 Unique activities on the YWEA itinerary are a sunset beach BBQ and a full moon party.
 If Tanzania is tugging on your passport strings, the collective will bring in 2021 exploring Dar es Salaam and Zanzibar island.
 During 7 days of authentically experiencing Swahili culture, travelers will get to take a Spice Tour and visit Mikumi National Park.
 If Keyna is calling, join the community in Nairobi for safaris, white water rafting, and a visit to the best place for handcrafted goods, Maasai Market.